 The annual service is not just a formality either; it is designed to keep your lab safe.
 Airflow, containment, alarms, and mechanical parts are all checked against strict standards.
 You can opt for a service every six months if you deem it necessary.
 It’s about defining a common-sense approach.
 If the cupboard is noisy or the airflow drops, do a quick visual check or call a service engineer.
 If everything looks good, you can stick to your regular service schedule.

-There are three tests that a service engineer will perform when they visit your site:
+There are three tests that a service engineer will perform when they visit your site, although SF6 is a specific request that's usually performed offsite as part of the cabinet commissioning process:

 This test determines the face velocity of the cabinet at various sampling points.
 A thermal or vane anemometer will measure air speed across the face of the fume cupboard in a grid pattern to obtain an average reading.
 The industry standard is 0.5 m/s with a 500mm sash working height.